-In my last posts, I’m being describing some of the features of BTSG NoS Addin.
-In this post we will continue to have an overview of all features available with this Visual Studio Addin and how can you use them.
+In my last posts, I’ve described some of the features of the BTSG NoS Addin.
+In this post, we will continue to have an overview of all features available with this Visual Studio Addin and how you can use them.

 Locate it

 Finally, now you will have an easy way to accomplish this!
-Which will save us much time in the developing process, for me this one of the basic stuff that is a timesaver feature.
+Which will save us much time in the development process.
+For me, this is one of the basic features that are time-savers.

 You can access these features by:

-The result is, as you can see the picture below, the project will be expanded and the desired file will be selected:
+The result is, as you can see in the picture below, the project will be expanded, and the desired file will be selected:

 Dependencies

-This Addin will provide several options to deal with dependencies between BizTalk artifacts.
-Choosing what to use will depend on the situation and what you want to archive.
+This Addin will provide several options to managing dependencies among BizTalk artifacts.
+Choosing what to use will depend on the situation and what you want to achieve.

 External Dependencies

-Sometimes we want to know who use this artifact.
-This is really useful in order to get a clear sense of where the changes that we need to do can have impacts.
-For example, if I need to change a schema, will these changes will have an impact on my maps or in my orchestration?
+Sometimes we want to know who uses this artifact.
+This is really useful to getting a clear sense of where the changes we need to make can have impacts.
+For example, if I need to change a schema, will these changes affect my maps or my orchestration?
 So I really need to know, before modifying my resource, which artifacts are using it.

 You can access these features by:

-The result is, as you can see the picture below, the project will be expanded and all the resources that are consuming the artifact will be selected:
+The result is, as you can see in the picture below, the project will be expanded, and all the resources that are consuming the artifact will be selected:

 Note: You will also have available the option to automatically open all the files (this is a behavior/functionality that you will find in many features).